1. Completion of an 8-week secular mindfulness course in person

 4. Attending and participating in the Teach .b course

-The Teach .b course involves 4 days’ intensive training.
+The Teach .b course involves intensive training over a number of days or sessions.

 - In very exceptional circumstances a trainer may have concerns about a participant’s engagement in or readiness to go on to teach the .b course to young people.
 In this case, the trainer will discuss this with the participant and other members of the training team with a final decision about whether or not the participant should be certified as a trained .b teacher left in the hands of the Lead Trainer.

-- Full attendance on all 4 days’ training (including formal practices at the beginning and end of each day) is required for full certification and access to teacher materials as a .b teacher.
+- Full attendance on all days/ sessions of the training (including formal practices at the beginning and end of each day) is required for full certification and access to teacher materials as a .b teacher.
 While we appreciate that unavoidable situations might occur resulting in a participant missing a part of a training course, e.g. serious injury or a family member being taken ill, the decision as to whether or not the participant is then allowed to continue with the course will be at the trainer’s discretion.
-If a whole day or more is missed, the participant will be asked to attend the equivalent day(s) in question on a future Teach .b training course and will incur an additional fee.
+If a whole day or more is missed, the participant will be asked to attend the equivalent day(s) / session(s) in question on a future Teach .b training course and will incur an additional fee.

 5. Ongoing commitment as a .b teacher